tosokr/tosokr.github.io/_posts/2020-05-18-integration-storage-cognitive-search.md

 ![Desktop View]({{ "/assets/img/posts/integration/createLogicApp.png" | relative_url }})

-You can find the code for the LogicApp in my GitHub [repo](https://github.com/tosokr/Azure/blob/master/logicApps/storageComputerVisionTags.json).
-Paste it in your logic app and replace the YOUR_SUBSCRIPTION_ID placeholder with the id of your subscription.
+You can find the ARM template for the LogicApp in my GitHub [repo](https://github.com/tosokr/Azure/blob/master/logicApps/storageComputerVisionTags.json).
 I will try to guide you through the steps of creating the Logic App for this purpose:

 1. Start with a Blank Logic App.
 2. For a trigger, choose "When a blob is created or modified (properties only)", a part from the Azure Blob Storage integration connector.